nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Did you say?
 Jason cast runic weapon on you.
 There's a spell effect runic weapon in the chat pulled onto your character.
 Yeah.
 It will give you a additional, that'll give you an additional, damage die when you swing.

 Awesome.
 Yep.
 Alright.
-And speaking of Carson, you are up.
+And speaking of Karsten, you are up.
 What are you gonna do?

 So for fun, as soon as you cast that spell, I'll scream, I got the power.
 Get him.
 Okay.
 If I can remember.
 There we go.